hugogspereira/secure-real-time-streaming/README.md

 HjBox:
 - HjBox "config" "box-config" "password"

-EncryptMovies: (If you want to encrypt the movie with different configs, run this with the corresponding "movie-config")
+EncryptMovies:
-- EncryptMovies "movie" "movies-config"
+- EncryptMovies "movie" "movies-config" "password"

-PBEFileEncryption: (If you want to encrypt the configs file with a given password, run this with the corresponding "password")
+(If you want to encrypt the movie with different configs, run this with the corresponding "movie-config")

+PBEFileEncryption:
 - PBEFileEncryption "config" "password"
+(If you want to encrypt the configs file with a given password, run this with the corresponding "password")

+# Aditional Information

+To run this program it is not necessary to have the configuration files in clear.
+Therefore, the project works properly WITHOUT these being available!
+However, it was decided to put them in the repo so that the Professor could more easily test things out.

+Also, the password used to encrypt and decrypt the files was: "omsqptaesdfommptvsnfiocmlesrfoqppms".